Nice3point/RevitToolkit/Readme.md

 }
 ```

 **ExternalCommand** contains the logic for resolving dependencies.
-Now you may not encounter a FileNotFoundException.
+Now you may not encounter a `FileNotFoundException`.
 Dependencies are searched in the plugin folder.

-Starting with Revit 2025, ExternalCommand uses **AssemblyLoadContext** to isolate dependencies.
-This feature allows plugins to run in a separate, isolated context, ensuring independent operation and preventing conflicts from incompatible library versions
+Starting with Revit 2025, **ExternalCommand** is executed in an isolated context, providing independent execution and preventing conflicts due to incompatible library versions.

 ### ExternalApplication